leoxiaoyuan/ANN_for_welding/readme.md

 ### About The Project
-This project aimed to develop a surrogate model to predict residual stress of a single weld bead on a plate using the welding voltage, current, travel speed, bead length and thermal efficiency of welding.
+This project aimed to develop a surrogate model to predict residual stress of a single weld bead on a plate using arc travel length, travel speed and net power input rate.

 ### Prerequisites